Edith Greaves

-Edith Elizabeth Greaves, MBE, OBE, Nurse, Midwife, Midwifery leader and Matron of City of London Maternity Hospital 1912-1944.
+Edith Elizabeth Greaves, OBE was a nurse, midwife, midwifery leader and matron of City of London Maternity Hospital from 1912 to 1944.
 She was appointed by the Ministry of Health to the Central Midwives' Board, and was a member of the Council of the College of Midwives.

 Early life

-Greaves was born in 1880 in Worcester to her father, Walter, a farmer, and his wife Elizabeth.
+Greaves was born in 1879 in Worcester to Walter, a farmer, and his wife Elizabeth.
 Edith was the oldest of at least five daughters.
-By the time Greaves was 21 her father had died, and she was working as a hospital clerk.
-Greaves worked as Assistant Secretary at Birmingham Children's Hospital for over three years before she started nurse training.
+By the time she was 21 her father had died, and she was working as a hospital clerk.
+Greaves worked as assistant secretary at Birmingham Children's Hospital for over three years before she started nurse training.